Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ShowDetails
 Indicates whether this cmdlet returns instance-level details with the usage data.
-When set to true (default), the aggregates are broken down into the instance metadata which is more granular.
 The default value is $True.
 If $False, the service aggregates the results on the server side, and therefore returns fewer aggregate groups.
 For example, if you are running three websites, by default you will get three line items for website consumption.
 However, when the value is $False, all the data for the same **subscriptionId**, **meterId**, **usageStartTime**, and **usageEndTime** is collapsed into a single line item.

 ```yaml